Screen Printing Guide

 Preparing the photo emulsion

 Photo emulsion is a liquid that gets hardened by the UV rays in your UV lamp (also by the sun!).
 Cheaper emulsions will come with a tiny bottle of sensitizer.
-This section is all about the sensitizer.

 Mixing the sensitizer